iPACT-Platform/PIKS2D/README.md

 ## How do I use PIKS2D?

 See the [wiki](https://github.com/iPACT-Platform/PIKS2D/wiki) pages for installation and tutorials.
 See the reference below for the theory and numerical method.
+The full-text PDFs are provided in the directory `reference`.

 ## How do I cite PIKS2D?